 Each year, we invite our community to nominate models who have been affected by breast cancer to dance down our Runway in a celebration of life.
 The event, held annually in October, attracts hundreds of people to cheer on our models.
 Local and national boutiques, hair and makeup artists, volunteers, and past models collaborate to pamper models for their trip down the Runway, demonstrating their strength and persistence.
 The event is the cornerstone of the Runway mission to celebrate families, survivors, and warriors undergoing treatment.

-The fundraising we do through the event and auction, and the generous contributions of our community not only cover our nonprofit operations and programs, but allow us to deploy funding toward families who have lost their mother to breast cancer.
+The fundraising we do through the event and auction, and the generous contributions of our community not only cover our nonprofit operations and programs, but allow us to deploy funding toward families who have lost their mother to breast cancer or those families who have a caregiver living with stage IV breast cancer.
 With careful stewardship, Runway bolsters these families with a combination of financial support and wraparound services from counseling to academic support.
 The needs of each family differ immensely, and so does the support they receive from Runway.

 Why We Walk